MoHawastaken/cWGANs/README.md

   num_estims: number of runs of the OT estimate to then compute the standard deviation

  - cWGANTrainer method: generate_images(y, num_outputs = 64): generate num_outputs images given y

+- similar for classes WGAN and WGANTrainer.
+WGANTrainer supports more GAN variants and exclusive discriminator training...